Ormond College, Melbourne: History

-Beginnings
+Beginnings (1853)

 The University of Melbourne was established by an act of the Parliament of Victoria in 1853.
 60 acre were set aside for residential colleges, of which 10 acre each were allotted to the Anglican, Presbyterian, Methodist and Roman Catholic denominations.
 The Presbyterian allotment became Ormond College.

-At the end of August 1877, Alexander Morrison, headmaster of Scotch College and convenor of the Presbyterian Church assembly's committee to "watch over the land", received a letter from the director of the Victorian Education Department, proposing that if the church did not mean to take the land for a college, that it be sold and the proceeds divided, half to the church and half to the state for university purposes.
+At the end of August 1877, Alexander Morrison, headmaster of Scotch College and convener of the Presbyterian Church assembly's committee to "watch over the land", received a letter from the director of the Victorian Education Department, proposing that if the church did not mean to take the land for a college, that it be sold and the proceeds divided, half to the church and half to the state for university purposes.
 This spurred Morrison into action.
 A subscription list was opened, with a target of £10,000; on this list Francis Ormond's name appears against a donation of £3,000.

 The General Assembly meeting in November 1877 resolved that the church should immediately proceed with the building of a college and that £10,000 be raised for the purpose, that the buildings be used as a college of residence for university students and as a theological school.
 Immediate steps were taken to raise the money.
 In the course of three years, some £38,000 were raised, of which Francis Ormond contributed £22,571.
 The foundation stone of the college (now lost) was laid by the Governor of Victoria, George Phipps, 2nd Marquess of Normanby, on 15 November 1879.
 The formal opening of the college took place on 18 March 1881.
 At this ceremony it was announced that Francis Ormond had offered to bear the whole cost of the remainder of the planned buildings.

 On opening there were 20 students, soon growing to 24.
 Ormond College was unique amongst University of Melbourne colleges in welcoming students of all faiths and none, a philosophy built upon the Scottish Enlightenment tradition.
 Students of other Christian denominations, Jewish students and others were welcomed and this has become a cornerstone of the college's inclusive ethos.

 In honour of the silver jubilee of Queen Victoria in 1887, Francis Ormond funded the building of the Victoria Wing which came into use in 1889.
-In 1893 the dining hall, kitchens, staff quarters and the original Master's residence (Allen House) were opened.
-The neo-Gothic dining hall is reminiscent of an Oxbridge building and is often compared to Hogwarts from J. K. Rowling's Harry Potter; indeed, a Hogwarts-themed episode of MasterChef was filmed there in 2013.
+In 1893 the dining hall, kitchens, staff quarters and the original master's residence (Allen House) were opened.
+The neo-Gothic dining hall is reminiscent of an Oxbridge building and is often compared to Hogwarts from J. K. Rowling's Harry Potter.
+A Hogwarts-themed episode of MasterChef was filmed there in 2013.